cpsughrue/gsoc_proposal/README.md

 ---
 **Phase 2: Setup build daemon infrastructure**

 The goal of phase 2 is to implement the boiler plate and infrastructure required to develop the build daemon's core functionality.
-This includes the ability for clang invocations to spawn the build deamon, the ability for clang invocations to register with the build deamon, and a mechanism to terminate the build deamon.
-There is an existing daemon implementation that can scan file dependencies in a downstream fork (https://github.com/apple/llvm-project/blob/next/clang/tools/driver/cc1depscan_main.cpp) that will be used as the basis for phase 2 development.
+This includes the ability for Clang invocations to spawn the build deamon, the ability for Clang invocations to register with the build deamon, and a mechanism to terminate the build deamon.
+There is an existing daemon implementation that can scan file dependencies in a downstream fork (https://github.com/apple/llvm-project/blob/next/Clang/tools/driver/cc1depscan_main.cpp) that will be used as the basis for phase 2 development.

 To prevent duplicate code between `cc1depscand` and `cc1modbuildd` it would be a good idea to move common daemon functionality out of `cc1depscand` files to another location.
-Perhaps a `llvm-project/clang/tools/daemon` directory could be created.
+Perhaps a `llvm-project/Clang/tools/daemon` directory could be created.

 > Daemon Details